Who is MTI?

 How can I join a Technology Board?

 Service on the MTI Technology Boards is voluntary and is open to private sector representatives, scientists and other representatives of the targeted technology sectors.
-If you are interested in serving on a Technology Board please contact the Chair of the Technology Board, or the Director of Special Projects, Suzanne Hamlin.
+If you are interested in serving on a Technology Board please contact us at [email protected].
 Your interest and background will be reviewed by Technology Board members who will decide whether to accept new members at that time based on that board’s size and skill set needs.

 What is the next step to apply?